Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I would like to see information about being frugal and single at the same time.
 I have a part-time job and live alone.
 I have to grocery shop at a food bank.
 I need easy and frugal recipes for 1.
-How to make ends meet better and how to stretch the dollar.
-All the frugal sites address people living on 2 full time salaries.

 Do you have a printer with your computer?